 Proposing a new First-Year Seminar

-Faculty members interested in proposing a first-year seminar should discuss their plans with the relevant director of undergraduate studies to confirm that the proposed course supports the curricular needs of the department or program.
-Additionally, it is essential to consult Jasmina Besirevic, associate dean for undergraduate education who oversees the First-Year Seminar program.
+Faculty members interested in proposing a first-year seminar should first discuss their plans with the relevant director of undergraduate studies (DUS) to confirm that the proposed course supports the curriculum needs of the department or program.
+Additionally, it is crucial to consult Jasmina Besirevic, associate dean for undergraduate education, who oversees the First-Year Seminar Program.